Skip to main content

 script_input: <unlock_script_to_auth_oracle_as_bytes>

 Called in the oracle's public method to authenticate the oracle.
-That is, confirm that script_input resolves the oracle script defined during contract creation.
+That is, checks if this object's script_input attribute resolves the oracle script registered in the contract state.

 Usage: